Home » Recipe Index » Dinner Recipes

 Instructions

-1. Add the potatoes, cabbage, onion, carrots, celery, leftover ham, bay leaves, salt, pepper, and chicken broth (everything except the parsley) to the crock of a large slow cooker.
+• Add the potatoes, cabbage, onion, carrots, celery, leftover ham, bay leaves, salt, pepper, and chicken broth (everything except the parsley) to the crockpot.

-2. Stir well and cook for 4-5 hours on high or 7-8 hours on low.
+• Stir well and let it cook for 4-5 hours on high or 7-8 hours on low.

-3. When the cook timer is done, stir in some chopped parsley.
+• When the cook timer is done, stir in some chopped parsley.
 Remove the bay leaves and discard.
-Serve with cornbread, if desired.

 This nutrition information is based on the exact products I used in this recipe.
 Brands and sizes of products could alter exact nutrition and should always be calculated independently.